Australian Circumcision - why 50 years of social change?

 Changing medical opinion was the first cause of change.

 Dr Douglas Gairdner was a practicing paediatrician.
-He was also a research scientist and lecturer at the University of Cambridge.
+He was also a research scientist and lecturer at the University of Cambridge in England.
 Gairdner believed science would reduce child suffering.
 In the BMA's December 1949 journal, Gairdner published landmark scientific research.
 It concluded, "the many and varied reasons commonly advanced for circumcising infants are critically examined.
 None are convincing."
 Following this, in the UK circumcision was abandoned.
-Australian doctors ignored Gairdner.
+Australian doctors ignored Gairdner, as they weren't going to be lectured by a pommie whizz kid.

-In the 1950s and 60s, study books taught Gairdner's findings.
+In the 1950s and 60s, study books used to educate young medics taught Gairdner's findings.
 This was at odds with Australian practice.
-By 1970, younger Australian medics questioned why their training and the daily reality were different.
+By 1970, younger Australian medics questioned why their training and the daily reality they discovered in the field were different.

 It came to a head with three papers published in the June 1970 “Australian Paediatric Journal”.
 The first, “Circumcision - A continuing Enigma” by I.O.W.
 Leitch, is a pros/cons analysis of circumcision.
 Leitch found the number of complications outweighed the benefits.
 He concluded that "Hospital waiting lists [should] be unburdened of unnecessary routine circumcisions, and that if parents request the operation as a social ritual, it should be done in private, not public beds".